SemanticRecord/talaan/README.md

 logger.lookupInvoices(user, businessDate, company);
 ```

-The output will be the same as the preceding example but easier to maintain.
+The output will be the same as the preceding example.

 The advantages you get from such an approach are the following: